 A long-time visitor to Mayne Island, Malcolm retired here in 2010 from a long and varied career in information technology, having worked in the private sector and at all levels of government.
 On Mayne, Malcolm gets to indulge his love of the natural world by working on restoring the natural state of his own property as well as helping out with the Conservancy’s restoration and invasive-species removal projects.
 He also coordinates the production of the Conservancy’s annual newsletter.

 Helen has lived on Mayne Island since 1998, a steward of one of the original Japanese farms and has been a director of MICS since year one.
-She has a MA in Children’s Literature, co-founded the Vancouver Storytelling Society and has recently published Fin’s Swim, a book on the Fraser River.
+She has a MA in Children’s Literature, co-founded the Vancouver Storytelling Society and is the author of Fin’s Swim, a book about the Fraser River.
 Helen believes that through land conservation, mindful stewardship and education our planet will be a healthier place for all the life it supports.

 Rob joined the conservancy in September 2011.
 His previous work experience is varied and includes work in hospitality, landscaping, forestry, and resource conservation.
 Rob has an educational background in tourism, horticulture, and botany.
 He completed a certificate of Travel and Tourism at Kwantlen University in 2002, a certificate in Landscape Horticulture at Capilano University in 2004, and a B.Sc. in Biology at the University of Victoria in 2010.
 Before coming to Mayne Island, Rob managed an ecosystem restoration project for Parks Canada at Fort Rodd Hill National Historic Site.
 He can trace his love of plants and nature to family vacations on Pender Island, and entering a plant collection in the Pender Island Fall fair when he was nine, in which he placed 2nd due to an incorrect spelling of “Arbutes menziesii”.
 Contact Rob at firstname.lastname@example.org